 Part 5 published 9/8/24

-The morning of the big party, Loretta was called down to the café to help with a minor flood in the kitchen.
+The Big Party The morning of the big party, Loretta was called down to the café to help with a minor flood in the kitchen.
 Cook and Max were there.
 Max had stopped water from gushing out of a broken pipe and was in the middle of replacing a section of pipe.
 Water was everywhere.

 Sloshing around in the inch of water that had not escaped over the door sill, Cook had moved all of the obviously wet items up onto every available horizontal surface in the kitchen and was selecting items that were now unusable.
 He set Loretta to work searching for anything food related that had been missed that should be examined.
 As Cooked worked through the questionable items, discarded things began to pile up outside the back door.